RISBC-6 Rhode Island Property Maintenance Code

 303.2.1 Enclosures Public Pools

-Enclosures at public pools licensed by the RI Department of Health definitions shall comply with barrier heights as prescribed by those regulations.
+Enclosures at public pools licensed by the Rhode Island Department of Health shall comply with barrier heights as prescribed by those Regulations.

 305.3.
 Interior Surfaces